10.3 Self-Reflection, Competence, and Professional Limits

 Key Takeaways

-• Professionalism on Part 2 includes knowing the limits of one's competence and taking action when those limits affect care.
+• Professionalism is 11% of Part 2 and includes knowing the limits of one's competence and acting when those limits affect care.

-• Self-reflection helps psychologists identify bias, countertransference, overconfidence, burnout, impairment, and role confusion.
+• Self-reflection helps psychologists detect bias, countertransference, overconfidence, burnout, impairment, and role confusion before clients are harmed.

-• Competence problems are handled through consultation, supervision, training, referral, workload changes, or temporary limits on practice.
+• Competence is task-specific; it is handled through consultation, supervision, training, referral, workload change, or temporary practice limits.

-• The ethical issue is not having a limitation; the issue is ignoring it when client welfare or decision quality is affected.
+• The ethical problem is not having a limitation but ignoring it when client welfare or decision quality is affected.

 Knowing when the psychologist is part of the clinical risk

-Professionalism is an official EPPP Part 2-Skills domain weighted at 11%.
-It includes responsibility, accountability, competence, self-management, and responsiveness to feedback.
-Many vignettes test whether the psychologist notices when their own reactions, limits, or impairment could harm the work.
-The correct answer often begins with self-reflection, then moves to consultation, training, referral, or other protective action.
+Professionalism is an official Part 2-Skills cluster weighted at 11%.
+It covers responsibility, accountability, competence, self-management, and responsiveness to feedback.
+Many vignettes test whether you notice when your own reactions, limits, or impairment could harm the work.
+The correct answer usually begins with self-reflection, then moves to consultation, training, referral, or another protective action — not to denial or pushing through.

-Competence is task-specific.
-A psychologist may be competent to treat adult depression but not to conduct a complex neuropsychological evaluation.
-A clinician may understand trauma therapy but not forensic custody evaluation.
-A provider may be generally familiar with telehealth but not with a cross-jurisdiction service arrangement.
-Part 2 expects candidates to ask whether they have the training, experience, consultation support, and role authority needed for the task.
+Competence is task-specific (APA Standard 2.01a): you practice only within boundaries based on education, training, supervised experience, consultation, or study.
+You may be competent to treat adult depression but not to conduct a complex neuropsychological battery; competent in trauma therapy but not in a forensic custody evaluation; familiar with telehealth but not with a cross-jurisdiction arrangement.
+Ask whether you have the training, experience, consultation support, and role authority the task demands.

 Professional limitWarning signResponsible response